-Pumpkin picking, leaf peeping, getting lost in corn mazes — fall is a season full of outdoor activity.
+Pumpkin picking, leaf peeping, getting lost in corn mazes — fall is a season full of outdoor activities.
 But people aren’t the only ones on the go.
 Squirrels are busy in the fall, bulking up for the winter with extra food and storing nuts, acorns, and seeds for later.
-Some of these squirrels appear grey with white bellies.
-These are eastern grey squirrels, and their habitats vary from woodlands to parks to neighborhoods – anywhere food is predictable and abundant.
-And while the squirrels are often easy to spot the ground or on the trunk of a tree, there’s another way to know they are near.
+Eastern gray squirrels can be found in woodlands, parks, and neighborhoods – anywhere food is predictable and abundant.
+And while the squirrels are often easy to spot the ground or on the trunk of a tree, there’s another way to know they are nearby.
 You just have to look up.

 Photo by hotblack

 As the trees are shedding their colorful leaves, you may see a large clump of dead leaves wedged among the branches 20 or more feet up the tree.
 This leaf nest, called a drey, was created by a squirrel.
 It was built in the summer and will be used throughout the winter.
-Although a cavity den, a nest made in a hole in a tree, offers better protection from wintery weather, a leaf nest provides enough shelter in areas where dens are scarce.
+Although a nest made in a hole in a tree offers better protection from wintery weather, a leaf nest provides enough shelter in areas where these dens are scarce.
 And it’s much sturdier than it looks.

 Squirrels build leaf nests in trees with large food supplies, including oaks, beeches, and red maples.
 They often choose locations with built-in support, such as a tangle of grape vines or where several small branches come off of a larger one.
 The squirrels start by roughly weaving together a platform of live green twigs.
 Next comes damp leaves and moss, creating a solid base for the nest.
 More interwoven twigs and vines form a sort of spherical shell around the base.
 Then an outer shell is created with moss, twigs, leaves, and sometimes paper.
 It can measure up to two feet wide and a foot high!
 The inside of the nest is about six to eight inches wide and has a soft lining made up of grass, leaves, and shredded bark.